 One type of protein powder that has gained a huge following is collagen.
 Is collagen the same as protein?

-It’s one form of protein, and also the most abundant type of protein found naturally in the human body.
+It’s of protein, and also the most abundant type of protein found naturally in the human body.
 Up to 70 percent of skin, hair, nails and nearly 100 percent of connective tissues are made from collagen.
 It essentially helps to hold the body together, as it forms joints, ligaments, the lining of the gut, the skin and other tissues.

 Below we’ll look at the differences between various types of protein powders, focusing on how their benefits compare to collagen, while also helping you to choose which is best for you.

 The short answer is no, not all protein powders (or protein foods for that matter) are the same.
 Protein sources differ from one another based on the types and amounts of amino acids they contain.